-- Client units should not initiate a transfer of a UTemp employee to a direct-hire hourly position without first consulting with UTemp, as an additional fee may be charged.
-(See also “Minimum fee to convert employee to a direct-hire hourly” under “Fee structure” below.)
+- Client units should not initiate a transfer of a UTemp employee to a direct-hire position without first consulting with UTemp, as an additional fee may be charged.
+(See also “Minimum fee to convert employee to a direct-hire” under “Fee structure” below.)

 - No offer (verbal or otherwise) should be given to a candidate until the hire is confirmed and completed by UTemp or UWHR Recruitment and Staffing, regardless of hire type.

 We offer very competitive rates to the UW community based on UTemp Staffing operational requirements.
 Effective July 1, 2019, our service fee is a 35.7% mark-up over the temporary employee’s pay rate and is inclusive of the payroll load rate (Worker’s and Unemployment Compensation, Social Security, Medicare, Health and Retirement Plans, etc.).
 The service fee helps to cover administrative costs of providing the following services: